top of page

 The Immigration Legal Counsel position is remote and virtual, meaning that I often work irregular schedules and hours to accommodate clients across different time zones.
 If you call, text, or send a message, please know that I will be back in touch just as soon as possible (usually within one business day).

 The legal profession is a self-governing profession, and all attorneys are bound by the ethics rules for each state in which they are licensed.
-I am a North Carolina licensed attorney, which means that I am bound by the North Carolina Rules of Professional Conduct.
+I am a Maryland licensed attorney, which means that I am bound by the Maryland Rules of Professional Conduct.
 Any issue that comes up with my work must comport with these rules, which may lead to lengthy disclaimers and other limitations that a non-attorney might not consider.
 I take these rules, and my responsibilities under them, very seriously, so I appreciate your understanding of how and when these limitations may arise.

 For example, ethically I cannot advise a potential client if they are currently represented by another immigration attorney.
 (Sometimes there are exceptions, such as when one is seeking a second opinion and expresses that explicitly in any inquiry.)